Immerse yourself in the language, ideas, and trends of data with this 2025 data analyst reading list.

 Honorable mention: Algorithms of Oppression: How Search Engines Reinforce Racism by Safiya Umoja Noble

-If you’re interested in data analysis and ready to take the next step toward a career in the field, get started for free with one of the many Professional Certificates available on Coursera.
+Books about data analytics might help you decide to pursue a career in this field.
+If you’re interested in data analysis and ready to take the next step toward a career, get started for free with one of the many Professional Certificates available on Coursera.

 Learn what a data analyst does and get an introduction to R programming with the Google Data Analytics Professional Certificate.
-Explore various roles in the world of data while learning Python with the IBM Data Analyst Professional Certificate.
-Or, learn the entire end-to-end data analyst workflow with the IBM Data Analyst with Excel and R Professional Certificate.
+Explore various roles in the world of data while discovering Python with the IBM Data Analyst Professional Certificate.
+Or, learn the entire end-to-end data analyst workflow with the IBM Data Analytics with Excel and R Professional Certificate.

 Whatever your skill level, Coursera has something for you.